July 21, 2022 by Helena Lombard

 Neons / glow in the dark items

 If you’re not being dazzled by flashes of neon shades at your 80s themed party, you’re doing it wrong.
 Make sure your theme party has all those eye-watering neon vibes—and don’t be afraid to go a bit over the top!
 That’s what the 80s were all about.
 The options are endless from bright neon streamers, lights, balloons, cake toppers, swizzle sticks, and straws.
-Colour-wise you’ve got 39 different neon shades to choose from, so go wild and make it glow.
+Color-wise you’ve got 39 different neon shades to choose from, so go wild and make it glow.

 And speaking of glowing 80s theme party decorations, if you have a healthy budget, order some glow-in-the-dark banners with 80s captions printed on them.
 Some fun catchphrases to play around with are “I love my MTV,” “I’ve fallen, and I can’t get up,” and “I’ll be back.”
 Hang these up by your dance floor.